 This west Brentwood, TN homeowner came to us wanting to lighten up the dark interior of a 7300 sq ft custom built home he recently purchased.
 But he still wanted to preserve the stately, Old World Italian feel with classy decor and ornate ceiling medallions adorning many of the light fixtures.
 We chose three tasteful shades of beige, but primarily used Sherwin-Williams Bungalow Beige (SW 7511).
 We also lightened up the trim, creating a contrast, but still bringing a light, airy feel into the freshly painted rooms.

 We love how he added more light in well populated areas, adding lamps and allowing for more natural light with less window treatments.
 The lighter shades also allow for brighter colors in his décor, opening up rooms and creating a simpler and pleasing color palate.
-Check out the before and after transformation in his living room! (click to enlarge photo)
+Check out the before and after transformation in his living room! (click photo to enlarge)

 While this homeowner is still in the process of furnishing and decorating, its easy to see the potential of this 6 bedroom, 5 bath home.
 We painted almost all areas of the home, including a finished basement with movie theater and game room, four bedrooms, five bathrooms, two stairwells, a recreation room, kitchen, all common areas, and the lovely two story foyer.